bankproxy/bankproxy/README.md

 - `ADMIN_JWT_SECRET`: Secret used to sign the admin access JWT
 - `ADMIN_JWT_AUDIENCE`: Expected `aud` in the admin access JWT

+As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to the previously listed environment variables, causing BankProxy to load the values for those variables from files instead.

 Please check out the [documentation](https://bankproxy.github.io) for more details about the configuration.

 ## License